 A program of study that outlines the courses and experiences required for all candidates to complete the program.
 The program of study must include course titles and hours of credit per course.
-(This information may be provided as an attachment from the college catalog or as a student advisement sheet-- maximum of five text pages.)
-NEW PROGRAMS MUST SUBMIT SYLLABI IN THE DOCUMENT WAREHOUSE AND IN A FOLDER ON THE CD.
+(The program of study will be provided as an attachment in the Document Warehouse -- maximum of five text pages.)
+NEW PROGRAMS MUST SUBMIT SYLLABI IN THE DOCUMENT WAREHOUSE.

-1. Chart with the number of candidates and completers.
-(Title-Chart with Candidate Information) (response limited to 6 pages, not including charts)
+(response is limited to 6 pages, not including charts)

-1. Program of Study:

-Provide the following contextual information:

-- Description of the relationship of the program to the unit's conceptual framework. - Indication of the program's unique set of program assessments and their relationship of the program's assessments to the unit's assessment system.2 - Description of the criteria for admission, retention, and exit from the program, including required GPAs and minimum grade requirements for the content courses accepted by the program. - Description of the field and clinical experiences required for the program, including the number of hours for early field experiences and the number of hours/weeks for student teaching or internships.
+- 1. Program of Study: Attachment in the document warehouse. - 2.
+Provide the following contextual information: - Description of the EPP's conceptual framework and how it relates to the program. - Description of the EPP assessment system as a whole including but not limited to transition points, transition requirements, and use of data for candidate performance and program and EPP improvement. - Description of the criteria for admission, retention, and exit from the program, including required GPAs and minimum grade requirements for the content courses accepted by the program.
+Please explain the requirements for the EPP as a whole, by level (if applicable), and include any exceptions. - Description of the field and clinical experiences required for the program, including the number of hours for early field experiences and the number of hours/weeks for student teaching or internships.
+Please explain the requirements for the EPP as a whole, by level, and include any exceptions.